Church of Christ in the Congo: Leadership

-The Church of Christ in Congo is led by a President that holds the rank of Bishop, and two Vice-Presidents.
-As of 2005, the First Vice-President is Reverend Mpereboye Mpere, and the Second Vice-President is Reverend Ilunga Mutaka.
+The Church of Christ in the Congo is led by a President that holds the rank of Bishop, and two Vice-Presidents.

-The President of the CCC is Monsignor Pierre Marini Bodho.
-As such, Mgr.
-Bodho is the presiding minister of the Cathedral of the Protestant Centennial in Congo (Cathédrale du Centenaire Protestant au Congo), also known as the International Protestant Church of Kinshasa (Paroisse Internationale Protestante de Kinshasa) - the de facto head church of the CCC.
+The president is the presiding minister of the Cathedral of the Protestant Centennial in the Congo (Cathédrale du Centenaire Protestant au Congo), also known as the International Protestant Church of Kinshasa (Paroisse Internationale Protestante de Kinshasa) - the de facto head church of the CCC.

+One of the previous Presidents of the CCC was Monsignor Pierre Marini Bodho.
 Following the end of the Second Congo War, transitional institutions were established, consisting of the former warring parties, as well as representatives of the non-belligerent opposition, and representatives of the civil society.
 Consequently, during the 2003 to 2006 transition period, following the end of the Second Congo War, as a reasonably neutral and consensual figure, and as a representative of the organized religion section of the civil society, Mgr.
 Marini Bodho served as the President of the Senate, the upper house of the Congolese Parliament.

 In the 2006 elections, Mgr.
-Marini Bodho won a senate seat and is since serving as a senator.
+Marini Bodho won a senate seat and went on to serve as a government senator.